Dota2Vods/dota2vods/README.md

    cd dota2vods
    make install
-   make build-data #Downloads or updates the tournament data make build-html #This will build the entry html files in the build folder make watch #Starts the webpack-dev-server
+   make build-data #Downloads or updates the tournament data make build-html #Builds all entry html files and saves them in a json file used by the dev-server make watch #Starts the webpack-dev-server
 ```